rickysoo/Pick3/README.md

 - Mention use case: "for gaming", "for travel", "for students"
 - Add location if relevant: "available in Malaysia", "with local warranty"

-**Search Categories That Work Well:**
+**Universal Search Categories:**
-- Electronics (smartphones, laptops, headphones, tablets)
+- Products: Electronics, appliances, gaming gear, fitness equipment
-- Home appliances (smart speakers, coffee makers, air purifiers)
+- Services: Software platforms, business tools, online services
-- Fitness equipment (smartwatches, fitness trackers, exercise bikes)
+- Local businesses: Restaurants, cafes, professional services
-- Gaming gear (consoles, keyboards, mice, monitors)
+- Brands: Any established company or manufacturer
-- Travel items (luggage, cameras, portable chargers)
+- Specific needs: Budget constraints, feature requirements, use cases

 ## 🔍 What Makes Pick3 Special

 ### **Real Data Only**
-Pick3 never shows fictional products or made-up information.
-Every product, price, and specification comes from authentic sources, ensuring you can trust the comparisons.
+Pick3 never shows fictional information.
+Every option, price, and specification comes from authentic sources, ensuring you can trust the comparisons.

 ### **Intelligent Feature Selection**
 The AI automatically selects the most relevant features for comparison based on your search.
-Complex products like smartphones get 10-15 features, while simpler products focus on 6-10 key specifications.
+Complex items get 10-15 features, while simpler options focus on 6-10 key specifications.

 ### **Current Information**
-All searches include today's date to ensure you get the most up-to-date product information and avoid outdated references.
+All searches include today's date to ensure you get the most up-to-date information and avoid outdated references.

 ## 🛠️ Technical Overview